git/git.github.io/rev_news/drafts/edition-22.md

 > So long term you will not need any special knobs to benefit.

-Peff agreed that "it is not the default in v2.11, but it probably will become so in a future version."
+Peff agreed that "it is not the default in v2.11, but it probably will become so in a future version".

 Later in the [GitHub blog post about the v2.11 release](https://github.com/blog/2288-git-2-11-has-been-released), Peff mentioned this new (undocumented but testable) feature.